HIV and Safer Sex

 Table of Contents

-Safer sex doesn't just prevent the spread of HIV.
 For people living with HIV (HIV+), safer sex is important because it can prevent infection with other STIs that can weaken the immune system.
 If both people are living with HIV, safer sex can also reduce the chances of getting another strain of HIV that is resistant to the HIV drugs you are taking.
+Taking HIV drugs is also a part of safer sex for people living with HIV.
+When a person's viral load has reached undetectable levels (not enough HIV in their bloodstream for a test to measure), they cannot transmit HIV to a partner through sex.

 Practicing safer sex involves knowing what bodily fluids can spread sexually transmitted infections, what sexual activities are risky for each person, and how you can make that activity less risky.
 Bodily fluids that can spread STIs include blood (including menstrual blood), vaginal secretions, and semen (cum and pre-cum).